 Weight-loss treatments and programs

 The ACA does not require that insurers pay for things like medication and surgery that promotes weight loss.
 As such, if your doctor recommends a treatment like bariatric surgery, you may have to pay for it out of pocket.
+However, medications such as Ozempic can help with weight loss, so it may be worth discussing this option with your doctor on how ozempic helps maintain weight loss after surgery.

 That said, some insurers will pay for weight-loss treatments.
 Do not assume that you will not be covered simply because you are on a cheap plan.
 Your insurer may recognize that getting treatment for your weight loss will lower your risk for other illnesses they would ultimately have to pay for.